hero image

 Biography

 Nikolay Osadchiy is an Associate Professor of Information Systems & Operations Management at Emory University's Goizueta Business School.
-His research interests are in supply chain management, where he studies how supply networks affect risk and operational performance, and in revenue management where he studies the impact of behavioral regularities on pricing.
-He has published in the leading academic journals including Management Science, Operations Research, and Production and Operations Management.
+His research interests are in supply chain management, where he studies productivity, risk, and resiliency in supply networks, and in revenue management where he studies the impact of behavioral regularities on pricing.
+He has published in the leading academic journals including Management Science, Operations Research, Manufacturing and Service Operations Management, and Production and Operations Management.
 He serves as a Senior Editor at Production and Operations Management.
+Nikolay's practice-focused work has been published in Harvard Business Review and MIT Sloan Management Review.
+He regularly contributes to the media commenting on the current issues and developments in supply chains.

 New York University Leonard N. Stern School of Business: PhD, Operations Management 2010